Sevington: Customs clearance facility

 In 2019, a 11 ha tract of former farmland at Sevington was put up for sale for property development.
 Located close to Junction 10A of the M20 motorway, it was marketed as MOJO, an acronym for M20, Junction 10a), In July 2020, the UK Government announced that it had acquired the MOJO site to develop it as a customs clearance facility for inbound freight and a holding area for outbound freight, in preparation for the withdrawal of the United Kingdom from the European Union.
 The site was selected due to its proximity to the Port of Dover.
 The facility has been nicknamed in the media as "the Farage Garage", in reference to the politician Nigel Farage, who has been one of the leading campaigners for Brexit.
 In 2020, commentators in the media said that the 13th-century Church of St Mary will be surrounded by the planned lorry park.

 As at mid-December 2020, it was forecast to be finished by late February 2021.
-Although originally intended to be finished by 1 January 2021, heavy rain delayed construction; as a result, the site will temporarily only be used as a holding area, with customs checks being performed in Waterbrook Park nearby.
+Although originally intended to be finished by 1 January 2021, heavy rain delayed construction; as a result, the site was temporarily only used as a holding area, with customs checks being performed in Waterbrook Park nearby.

-As of January 2023, the facility is complete but not in any significant use.
-The Government has repeatedly postponed introduction of import controls, with (at the time) no firm plans to begin such.
+In January 2023, the facility was completed but was not in any significant use.
+The Government had repeatedly postponed introduction of import controls, with no firm plans to begin such.
 In July 2023, the Government announced that application of controls on all goods arriving from the EU that are subject to sanitary and phytosanitary (SPS) controls, would begin in autumn 2023.

+As of August 2026 the Government has announced plans to scale back the facility in preparation to move customs checks to the Port of Dover in early 2027.
+The plan has faced criticism from members of the Ashford Borough Council, Councillor Paul Bartlett was quoted as being “dumbstruck” and believed the site would eventually close.
+This is despite the Government saying that the site will “remain operational until further notice”.